andrewjahn/AndysBrainBook/docs/Matlab/Matlab_01_Navigation.rst

 Matrix Arithmetic
 &&&&&&&&&&&&&&&&&

-Matrices can also be added to and subracted from each other, multiplied and divided by one another.
+Matrices can also be added to and subtracted from each other, multiplied and divided by one another.
 For example, if we create two matrices:

 ::